projectcontour/contour/design/service-apis-implementation.md

 Contour will only ever update the `status` of HTTPRoute objects.

-Errors or conflicts here will render that section of the config invalid.
+Errors or conflicts here will render that rule invalid, but not the rest of the rules.
-Other valid sections will still be passed to Envoy.
+Other valid rules will still be passed to Envoy.
-For each invalid section, Contour will update status information with the section and the reason.
+For each invalid rule, Contour will update status information with the rule and the reason.
+A conflict will **not** result in the whole HTTPRoute being rejected unless there are zero rules left.

 The output of this watcher is Envoy configuration.